nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 line user interface which aids fast typists in managing their assignments quickly, while still providing the benefits of a graphical user interface.

+This guide will help you to get started quickly, learn our commands and

 |   If you are   |                                         You should                                         |
 |:--------------:|:------------------------------------------------------------------------------------------:|
 |   a new user   | proceed to our [quick start](#quick-start) section to set up NotionUS and try its features |